-- On-ground remediation works have been completed at Pompoota, Long Flat, Wall Flat, Mypolonga and Burdett. - Works are continuing to progress at the Mobilong and Neeta levee banks, with Mobilong expected to be completed by early-May.
-On-ground works at Cowirra are anticipated to commence in late-May. - The scoping and procurement for works on private levees and the preparation of associated land access agreements with landholders are progressing. - The department is reviewing the geotechnical assessment reports which were recently received.
+- On-ground remediation works have been completed at Pompoota, Long Flat, Wall Flat, Mypolonga and Burdett. - Works at Mobilong and Neeta are continuing to progress with both expected to be completed in May.
+On-ground works at Cowirra will commence following the completion of works at Neeta. - The scoping and procurement for works on private levees and the preparation of associated land access agreements with landholders are progressing.
+On-grounds works are anticipated to commence at Toora in the week of 19 May. - The department is reviewing the geotechnical assessment reports which were recently received.